 All athletes, including cheerleaders, are subject to random drug testing.
-See the school board policy about random drug testing for school athletes online at www.mcewenhighschool.org or view a copy in the school office.
 This policy also contains a provision to include non-athletes in the programs should parents want their child tested.
 A positive test under this program is non-punitive and is only meant to let parents know if their child is using drugs.
-A participation form for non-athletes is available in the office and online www.mcewenhighschool.org.